Meterius/vuex-typescript-support/README.md

 Most of the used generic types are self explanatory and all exported ones can be found in the src/index.ts file.

+## Errors

+When defining a StoreDefinition or StoreModuleDefinition the fields that are specified should use type instead of interface to implement their fields as otherwise the error "Index signature is missing in type ..." can occur.

 ## Limitations

-As typescript does not allow for augmenting keys, it is currently not possible to implement namespaced modules behaviour without adding a different getter style with different runtime behaviour.
-Therefore at the moment only non namespaced modules are allowed.
+Since Typescript does not allow for augmenting keys, it is currently not possible to implement namespaced modules behaviour (Without adding a different getter style with different runtime behaviour).
+Therefore at the moment only not namespaced modules are allowed.

-Due to the recursive and complex nature of the generic types used to implement all the required typings, it seemingly often happens that one runs into the "TS2589: Type instantiation is excessively deep and possibly infinite." typescript error.
-This is due to the hard coded limit of a maximum recursion depth of 50 typescript enforces.
-(This might be configurable in Typescript 3.8)
+Due to the recursive definition and usage of conditional types in the types used, the error "TS2589: Type instantiation is excessively deep and possibly infinite." can occur which usually means somewhere "any" was used and some recursively defined generic type is not terminating.